hellerve/obf/README.md

 # obf

-An optimzing compiler for Brainfuck in Pharo.
+An optimizing compiler for Brainfuck in Pharo.
 Compiles to Pharo VM bytecode.
 ## Usage

 ```